-- 3.12 Examples of suitable evidence would include: - a. a CV which details previous relevant responsibilities held by the applicant; - b. a reference from a veterinary surgeon or farrier who can verify the applicant's experience; or - c. a reference from a previous employer. - 3.13 The purpose of the Regulations is to ensure an adequate standard of management for the Riding Establishment. - 3.14 If the daily management and overseeing of the Riding Establishment is to be entrusted by the applicant to another person such as a manager, that person must have a recognised qualification such as a relevant OFQUAL regulated level 3 and/or suitable experience.
-The suitability and experience of that individual must also be considered and noted on the inspection form. - 3.15 The Regulations provide that a licence will not be granted to a person disqualified under the Regulations or other related Acts concerning the protection of animals.
-Provision is made for appeal to a First Tier Tribunal where a licence application is refused or conditions are attached to a licence. - 3.16 Please see Defra's Guidance Notes for conditions of Hiring Out Horses for further guidance on the eligibility of an applicant, accessible here:
+3.12 Examples of suitable evidence include:

+a. a CV which details previous relevant responsibilities held by the applicant;

+b. a reference from a veterinary surgeon or farrier who can verify the applicant's experience; or c. a reference from a previous employer.

+- 3.13 The purpose of the Regulations is to ensure an adequate standard of management for the riding establishment. - 3.14 If the daily management and overseeing of the riding establishment is to be entrusted by the applicant to another person such as a manager, that person must have a recognised qualification such as a relevant OFQUAL regulated level 3 and/or suitable experience.
+The suitability and experience of that individual must also be considered and noted on the inspection form. - 3.15 The Regulations provide that a licence will not be granted to a person disqualified under the Regulations or other legislation concerning the protection of animals.
+Provision is made for appeal to a first-tier tribunal where a licence application is refused or conditions are attached to a licence. - 3.16 Please see Defra's Hiring out horses licensing: statutory guidance for local authorities for further guidance on the eligibility of an applicant.